Main battle tank: Asymmetrical warfare

 In asymmetric warfare, threats such as improvised explosive devices and mines have proven effective against MBTs.
 In response, nations that face asymmetric warfare, such as Israel, are reducing the size of their tank fleet and procuring more advanced models.
 Conversely, some insurgent groups like Hezbollah themselves operate main battle tanks, such as the T-72.

 The United States Army used 1,100 M1 Abrams in the course of the Iraq War.
 They proved to have an unexpectedly high vulnerability to improvised explosive devices.
 A relatively new type of remotely detonated mine, the explosively formed penetrator, was used with some success against American armoured vehicles.
 However, with upgrades to their rear armour, M1s proved to be valuable in urban combat; at the Second Battle of Fallujah the United States Marines brought in two extra companies of M1s.
 Britain deployed its Challenger 2 tanks to support its operations in southern Iraq.

 Advanced armour has reduced crew fatalities but has not improved vehicle survivability.
 Small unmanned turrets on top of the cupolas called remote controlled weapon stations armed with machine guns or mortars provide improved defence and enhance crew survivability.
 Experimental tanks with unmanned turrets locate crew members in the heavily armoured hull, improving survivability and reducing the vehicle's profile.

 Technology is reducing the weight and size of the modern MBT.
 A British military document from 2001 indicated that the British Army would not procure a replacement for the Challenger 2 because of a lack of conventional warfare threats in the foreseeable future.
 The obsolescence of the tank has been asserted, but the history of the late 20th and early 21st century suggested that MBTs were still necessary.
+During the Russian invasion of Ukraine, Western and Russian MBTs saw large-scale combat in large numbers.